DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Author: Vanessa Ngan, Staff Writer, 2003.
-DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+DermNet Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Updated: Dr Sachin Manohar Shetty, Consultant Dermatologist, Puttur Skin Clinic, Puttur, Karnataka State, India, 2018.
 Revised September 2020.
 Copy edited by Gus Mitchell.
 September 2020.
+DermNet revision January 2021.

 Leprosy, also called Hansen disease, is a chronic bacterial infection primarily affecting the skin and peripheral nerves usually caused by Mycobacterium leprae.
 The form the disease takes depends on the person’s immune response to the infection.

 Leprosy can affect people of all races anywhere in the world.
 However, it is most common in warm, wet areas of the tropics and subtropics.
-In 2011, over 200,000 new cases of leprosy were registered world-wide.
+In 2017, over 200,000 new cases of leprosy were registered world-wide.
 Worldwide prevalence is reported to be around 5.5 million, with 80% of these cases found in 5 countries: India, Indonesia, Myanmar, Brazil, and Nigeria.
-In New Zealand, most cases come from Samoa, Tahiti, and the Cook Islands.
+In New Zealand, there were 38 reported cases in the decade 2004-2013 with the majority of cases having lived in the Western Pacific region or Southeast Asia: most cases came from Samoa.
 A small number of new cases are seen annually in Australia affecting the indigenous population and migrants from endemic areas.

 Infection can present at any age.
 There are two age peaks; 10–14 years of age, and 35–44 years.
 It is rarely seen in infants and young children.